NFTs

 Nesting

-In Unique Network token can own other tokens, this mechanism called nesting.
+In Unique Network tokens can own other tokens through a mechanism called nesting.
 In the collection section you've learned how nesting can be configured on the collection level.

 });